- Pay attention to deadlines. Be on time.

 - Come to class with questions.

 - Don’t try to win arguments.
 ITP is pluralistic.
-We can still move forward with many points of view.
+We can still move forward with many points of view unresolved.

-- “How dare you not know this reference" shows your ignorance of how big the world is.
+- “I can't believe you never heard of this reference" shows your ignorance of how big the world is.

 - Experimentation is naturally messy but the results are more valuable when you clear away the stuff that didn't work.
 Document stuff, don’t store it.